This post was last updated on October 5th, 2022 at 08:48 am.

 With all the terrible personal loss people fear when it comes to hurricanes and other natural disasters, electronic records can be an afterthought.
 But a church staff needs to remember their church’s data, not just their insurance policies and emergency plans.

 I recently spoke with a church staff that had been hit by Hurricane Irma.
 Power had been off at the church for a long time.
 When the power came back on, the office computer they use to keep records on was missing data from the hard disk.
-The Revelations membership and contributions records were gone.
+The Revelations membership and donation records were gone.

 What Questions to Ask When Protecting Your Data